Security Practices

 Use a Custom DHT Bootstrap Node

-hinter-core uses the DHT bootstrap nodes provided by the Pear stack by default.
+hinter-core uses the DHT bootstrap nodes provided by the Hypercore stack by default.
 Run your own and configure hinter-core to use it.